jamesnolanverran/dmap/readme.md

 - Currently Not Thread-Safe
 - Untested on macOS
 - Keys are not type-checked.
 Key sizes are compared at runtime but it is up to users to ensure key types are consistent.
-- For string and custom struct keys, **two 64-bit hashes** are stored instead of the full key.
-While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.

 ## Also Includes: